 iPhone Flip display size

-Ming-Chi Kuo goes on to say that the first foldable iPhone will have a huge display measuring 8 inches.
-That would be larger than the rumored Galaxy Z Fold 3 (rumors point to a display between 7 and 7.7 inches) and also bigger than the current iPad mini (7.9 inches).
+Ming-Chi Kuo has claimed that the first foldable iPhone will have a huge display measuring 8 inches.
+That would be larger than the Galaxy Z Fold 3, which offers a 7.6 inch display when it's opened up.
+An 8-inch display would also be nearly as large as the 8.3-inch iPad mini.

 iPhone Flip design: What will it look like?